-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/8 teaspoon fine sea salt
+- ⅛ teaspoon fine sea salt

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking powder

 - 2 Tablespoons melted coconut oil

-- 1/4 cup pure maple syrup
+- ¼ cup pure maple syrup

 - 1 tablespoon blackstrap molasses

-- Alternatively, you can skip the cut-out cookies and just roll the dough into tablespoon-sized balls, roll them in a bit of coconut sugar, and flatten them on the baking sheet with your hand.
-They are amazing this way, too!
+- To make cut-out cookies, place the dough in the freezer for 30 minutes to help it firm up, or in the fridge for up to 2 hours.
+(Alternatively, you can skip the cut-out cookies and just roll the dough into tablespoon-sized balls, roll them in a bit of coconut sugar, and flatten them on the baking sheet with your hand.)

 Healthy Gingerbread Cookie Nutrition Note: The values listed above are calculated per cookie, without the frosting.
 These are only general estimates, so be sure to check the labels on your ingredients for more accurate calculations.